security-force-monitor/research-handbook/source/units.rst

 **Guidance on use**

-This is an adminstrative field specific to data created in spreadsheets.
-Staff Researchers use it to pass on feedback about the data in the row.
+Staff Researchers use  this field to exchange feedback about the data in the row.
 This may included changes needs to specific fields, references to sources that the owner of the row might look at, and other observations that can improve the quality of the data.
 Data in this field are not intended for publication.
 The comments field is common to all main entities in the SFM data model.

 Unit: Name
 ----------

 **Description**

-Name of the unit.
+Canonical name of the unit.

 **Type of field**